---->

 light is said by some to be waves of a range of frequencies, it

-often acts like uncharged particles of a range of masses though
+can act more like uncharged particles of a range of masses though

 at first claimed to be light wave photons, but they act quite